nickyout/webdriverio/_includes/howDoesItWork.md

 It basically sends requests to a Selenium server via the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol#Command_Reference) and handles with its response.
-These requests are wraped in useful commands, which provides callbacks to test several aspects of your site in a automated way.
+These requests are wraped in useful commands, which provides callbacks to test several aspects of your site in an automated way.